grushaprasad/Statistics/regressions.md

 Note here we can't just take the mean of Petal.Length because the number of observations in each group is not equal.

 Unlike with dummy coding, the coefficients of Species and Sepal.Length are more directly interpretable as the main effect.
+The coefficient for Sepal.Length is how much the short sepals vary from the grand mean.
+Similarly the coefficient for Species is how much versicolor varies from the grand mean.

 ``` r
 mean(means$Petal.Length) - mean(subset(means, Sepal.Length.cat_sc == 'short')$Petal.Length)